Semiframes: the algebra of semitopologies and actionable coalitions: Semitopology

 A value assignment is constant on a pair of intertwined points, where it is continuous: \begin{corr} Suppose $\tf{Val}$ is a semitopology of values and $f:\ns P\to\tf{Val}$ is a value assignment (Definition~\ref{defn.value.assignment}) and $p,p'\in\ns P$ and $p\between p'$.
 Then if $f$ continuous at $p$ and $p'$ then $f(p)=f(p')$. \end{corr} \begin{proof} $\{p,p'\}$ is transitive by Theorem~\ref{thrm.cc.char}; we use Theorem~\ref{thrm.correlated}. \end{proof}

-\begin{rmrk}[Intertwined as `non-Hausdorff', and the significance of this to consensus] \leavevmode \\ Recall that we call a topological space $(\ns P,\opens)$ \deffont{Hausdorff} (or \deffont{$\mathbf{T_2}$}) when any two points can be separated by pairwise disjoint open sets.
+\begin{rmrk}[Intertwined as `non-Hausdorff'] \leavevmode \\ Recall that we call a topological space $(\ns P,\opens)$ \deffont[Hausdorff space]{Hausdorff} (or \deffont[$T_2$ space (Hausdorff condition)]{$T_2$}) when any two points can be separated by pairwise disjoint open sets.
 Using the $\between$ symbol from Notation~\ref{nttn.between}, we rephrase the Hausdorff condition as